top of page

 • Art & Crafts – Painting, coloring, creating memory scrapbooks.

-• Sensory Bins – Using textures like fabrics, sand, or scented objects for stimulation.
+• Sensory Bins & Sensory Stimulation– Using textures like fabrics, sand, or scented objects for stimulation.

 🏃♂️ Physical and Movement-Based Activities